Carex buchananii: Description

 It is a reddish-brown, densely tufted sedge.

 It flowers from October to December and fruits from November to June and the nuts are dispersed by granivory and wind.

-Distribution & habitat
+Distribution and habitat

 It is uncommon in the North Island, being found south of the Manawatu.
 In the South Island it is found more widely but has not been found in Westland and Fiordland.
 It is found from the coast to the mountains (to an altitude of 1000 m) growing on beaches and lake and stream margins.